 The Corporation adopted amendments to IFRS 7, IAS 32, IAS 36 and IFRIC 21 on January 1, 2014.
 There was no material impact to the Corporation's interim consolidated financial statements as a result of the adoption of those standards.
-The International Accounting Standards Board (the "IASB") or the International Financial Reporting Interpretations Committee (the "IFRIC") have issued a number of new or revised standards or interpretations that will become effective for future periods and have a potential implication for the Corporation.
+The IASB or the International Financial Reporting Interpretations Committee have issued a number of new or revised standards or interpretations that will become effective for future periods and have a potential implication for the Corporation.
 There have been no pronouncements in addition to those disclosed in the December 31, 2013 annual audited financial statements.